metalcarratt/ministry/2021_crystal_2_samuel/message_4.md

 # Qs

-1. What are the five key words related to the Ark, and what is the spiritual significance of each one?
+## 1. What are the five key words related to the Ark, and what is the spiritual significance of each one?

 center, content, wood, gold, cover

 - center and content: God is the center of the tabernacle and it's content.
 Christ is the reality of the tabernacle, the church and our human being.
+We need to make sure Christ is our center.
+The Ark was the presence of Jehovah.
+If we do not have the Ark as our center, we do not have God, and our Christian life and church life is Christ-less, Ark-less.
 - wood and gold: the human and divine natures of Christ.
 Wood is the uplifted perfect humanity as the base and gold is the divine nature.
 - cover: the propitiation place, enabling us to come forward to God

-2. Why is having a proper humanity important in relation to the church being God's testimony?
+## 2. Why is having a proper humanity important in relation to the church being God's testimony?

+Wood and gold, humanity and divinity are the two key materials for the Ark as the testimony of God.
+If we do not have the proper humanity we do not have the Ark and therefore we do not have the testimony.

 Humanity is the basis for God's expression.
+The gold is God's glory, and all you could see in the tabernacle is the shining of God's glory, but without the wood that gold would not be able to stand.
+Humanity is the base for God's expression to stand.

+Satan's main attack today is against the young people, and his main attack against the young people is against their humanity, especially attacking their mentality.
+Satan sees how crucial humanity is.
+By attacking humanity he is attacking the testimony.
+We need such a proper humanity to have God's testimony in the church!

-1. Explain how in our experience the function and usefulness of the Ark are altogether dependent on the propitiatory cover (in your answer, include references to the "two cherubim of gold" and the "blood of sprinkling").
+## 3. Explain how in our experience the function and usefulness of the Ark are altogether dependent on the propitiatory cover (in your answer, include references to the "two cherubim of gold" and the "blood of sprinkling").

+The Ark contains the law of God which judges and condemns us.
+The two cherubim of gold represent God's glory, which we cannot match.
+However the propitiatory cover covers the law of God and is in view of the cherubim.
+The blood of sprinkling is brought from the altar into the Holy of Holies and sprinkled on the cover and before it.
+So the cherubim can see this blood.
+What God sees is the cover, not us.
+Therefore we are spared God's judgment.

-2. Explain how the history of the Ark and the tabernacle is a prefigure of church history, giving us a full portrait of the course and situation of the church from the very beginning to the present time in your answer, include the give main aspects of this history).
+## 4. Explain how the history of the Ark and the tabernacle is a prefigure of church history, giving us a full portrait of the course and situation of the church from the very beginning to the present time in your answer, include the five main aspects of this history).

-3. How can we ensure that we would not be persons who usurp God but, rather, be persons, like Hannah and Samuel, according to God's heart and for His economy?
+## 5. How can we ensure that we would not be persons who usurp God but, rather, be persons, like Hannah and Samuel, according to God's heart and for His economy?